RJDennis/HyperbolicCrossApprox.jl/README.md

 Integration
 -----------

 Lastly, the package implements a Clenshaw-Curtis integration scheme.
-To integrate a function with repsect to all variables over the approximating domain use
+To integrate a function with respect to all variables over the approximating domain use

 ```julia
 integral = hyperbolic_cross_integrate(weights,multi_index,domain)